 Crypto asset impairment, net represents gross impairments recorded on crypto assets held, net of subsequent realized gains on the sale and disposal of previously impaired crypto assets held.
-Crypto asset impairment, net is no longer recorded as a result of the adoption of ASU 2023-08.
+Beginning in January 2024, we adopted ASU 2023-08, and no longer recordCrypto asset impairment, net is no longer recorded as a result of the adoption of ASU 2023-08, net.